tldr-pages/tldr/pages/linux/gnome-software.md

 > Add and remove applications and update your system.
 > More information: <https://apps.gnome.org/app/org.gnome.Software/>.

-- Launch the GNOME Software GUI, does nothing if it's already open:
+- Launch the GNOME Software GUI if it's not already running:

 `gnome-software`